|

 Thanked 8,925 Times in 8,217 Posts

-Originally Posted by fuggles This works from personal experience.
+Originally Posted by fuggles View Post

 My household has 3 family members using the same computer, same IP, no problems.